Tortillions

-As a Zentangle artist, one of my favourite tools is a tortillion, that is used for blending graphite for smooth shading.
+As a Zentangle artist, one of my favourite tools is a tortillon, that is used for blending graphite for smooth shading.
 But what do you do when the tip becomes worn and rounded?
 How do you recover the nice sharp tip that lets you work fine detail?

 Is this cool, or what?

-1. What a great tip!
+What a great tip!
 Thanks!
-I have a whole baggie of tortillions I have been holding until I could "sharpen them".
+I have a whole baggie of tortillions I have been holding until I could “sharpen them”.

 Thanks - what a great tip!!
 I appreciate all the help I can get.